avoumatsodo/avoumatsodo.github.io/_pages/about.md

 <hr style="border-top: 5px solid #000;">
 I am a Ph.D.
 Candidate in Economics at the <a href="https://uqam.ca/en/information/about/" target="_blank">University of Quebec at Montreal</a>.

 I am primarily interested in the field of Macroeconomics, with a specific focus on Development Economics and Growth, Technology Adoption, and Structural Transformation.

-I am actively participating in the 2023/2024 academic job market and am available for interviews during both the AEA/ASSA meetings and the Canadian Economic Job Market sessions.
+I will join the School of Economics at the University of Northern British Columbia as an assistant professor in the Fall of 2024.

 ## Research Interests
 <hr style="border-top: 2px solid #000;">